-His current work identifies and promotes economic development policies that address the consequences of economic restructuring in the Southern California region.
+His current work identifies and promotes economic development policies that address the continued consequences of economic restructuring in the Southern California region.
 He works extensively with organized labor, as well as community organizations, public and non-profit agencies, and the private sector.

 Revitalizing Manufacturing Industry and Jobs in Los Angeles

 an 18 month research project in collaboration with USC Program for Environmental and Regional Equity (PERE)], LAANE, and Green for All (Surdna Foundation)

 From Farms to Waste and/or Recycling: Assessing and Improving the Jobs in the California Food Chain for the California Labor Federation and the LA Food Policy Council.

 Clean Up / Green Up: Developing Green Zones for the City of Los Angeles For Liberty Hill Foundation

 Los Angeles Manufacturing Action Project (LAMAP)—of which he was cofounder—a multi-union effort to assist in the organizing of low-wage, largely immigrant Latino workers in the industrial core of Los Angeles

 Consulting practice, Resources for Employment and Economic Development, has included a variety of clients and projects

 Project Director, City of Los Angeles Community Development Department, “Industry Cluster Initiative for Employment Training”